Reducers

 This pattern works reasonably well, but also has drawbacks:

-branch requires a considerable amount of extra typing effort, often including union types of all types of actions in the app.
+branch requires a considerable amount of extra typing effort, often including .

 Redux Preboiled has several helpers for constructing reducers which address these shortcomings.
 Here is how you might write the example reducer above with Preboiled: